Activists Are Burning Out — No One's Picking Up The Pieces

 "It needs to be about community care not just self-care," Bertram Roberts adds.
 "It was never self-care that helped me through the toughest times.
 It was always my community pulling me through."

-Dr. Gorski agrees that community — and good leadership — are two major factors for righting or combatting burnout.
-The best leaders listen, remind their people to take breaks, and create an environment that fosters change without putting a cause over those fighting for it.
-"So much of the conversation about not burning out is built around the idea of self-care," says Dr. Gorski.
+Dr Gorski agrees that community — and good leadership — are two major factors for righting or combating burnout.
+The best leaders listen, remind their people to take breaks and create an environment that fosters change without putting a cause over those fighting for it.
+"So much of the conversation about not burning out is built around the idea of self-care," says Dr Gorski.
 "A lot of it is asking the question: what are people doing to survive these conditions within these movements?
 But what people should really be talking about is how to address those conditions themselves institutionally.
 How can leaders do this?
 How can they get better at community care?
 How do we attend to one another’s wellbeing while also tending to the cause?"

 Some answers to his rhetorical questions: some leaders in movements are linking their activists up with mental health supports, including culturally informed therapists.
-Some folks who work at nonprofits are unionizing, including more recently the reproductive justice organizations The Guttmacher Institute and Planned Parenthood.
-Mutual aid, in which communities come together to support each other amid a common is also an option, especially for volunteer works, who may still need help with food and bills.
-Wellness retreats are also an option for some, says Edari, who organized such a retreat for burnt out activists like herself.
+Some folks who work at nonprofits are unionising, including more recently the reproductive justice organisations The Guttmacher Institute and Planned Parenthood.
+Mutual aid, in which communities come together to support each other amid a common struggle, is also an option, especially for volunteer workers who may still need help with food and bills.
+Wellness retreats are also an option for some, says Edari, who organised such a retreat for burnt out activists like herself.
 There are also other tools made specifically for activists struggling with burnout.
-Dr. Gorski recommends The Wellbeing Project, The Activist Handbook, The Commons Social Change Library, and his very own tools at the Equity Literacy Institute.
+Dr Gorski recommends The Wellbeing Project, The Activist Handbook, The Commons Social Change Library and his very own tools at the Equity Literacy Institute.
 Edari also recommends The Nap Ministry, which promotes rest as a tool for liberation and resistance.
-The organization helped her make a necessary mental shift, and she encourages others to find ways to open their minds to such mindset adjustments that can help banish burnout.
+The organisation helped her make a necessary mental shift and she encourages others to find ways to open their minds to such mindset adjustments that can help banish burnout.

-If you are experiencing anxiety and are in need of crisis support, please call the Crisis Call Center’s 24-hour hotline at 1-775-784-8090 or the National Suicide Prevention Lifeline at 9-8-8.
+If you are experiencing anxiety and are in need of crisis support, please call Samaritans' free 24-hour hotline at 116 123 or the National Suicide Prevention Helpline UK on 0800 689 5652.

 Advertisement